lejbron/academic-kickstart/content/en/home/experience.md

   location = "Moscow"
   date_start = "2012-07-04"
   date_end = "2014-06-30"
-  description = """Created a formal description of the existing and introduced procedures for analyzing data from banking systems for violations of information security policies."""
+  description = """
+  From scratch, established interaction with the Kazakhstan branch of the bank in the process of checking the region’s regular reporting.
+  Made reviews of the bank’s applications usage for information security policy violations on daily and monthly basis.
+  """
 +++